Appendix I: Identifying the Scholarly Literature

 Bibliography on the History of Europe during the East-West Conflict (very well-organized, German-language list)

-History of European Integration Research Society (HEIRS) (go to links page)
+History of European Integration Research Society (HEIRS) (see their links page)

-Korean War bibliography (supplements Keith D. McFarland's The Korean War: An Annotated Bibliography (New York: Garland, 1986)
+Korean War bibliography (Kenneth Robinson, comp.; supplements Keith D. McFarland's The Korean War: An Annotated Bibliography (New York: Garland, 1986)

 James I. Matray, “Korea's War at 60: A Survey of the Literature,” Cold War History 11, no. 1 (2011)